The 7 Best Covers of ‘Are You Lonesome Tonight?’

 4.

-Anne Murray‘s rendition adds a tender touch, emphasizing the melancholic beauty of the lyrics and melody.
+Anne Murray brings a gentle warmth to the piece, highlighting the poignant beauty of both the lyrics and melody.

 5.